MMMakena/DSA2040-GROUP-2-LAB-2/README.md

 5. Execute analytical queries.

 ## Run-down on the work
 - By the use of Microsoft SQL, we were able to create the OLTP database.
 Since Microsoft is different in place of SERIAL, we changed it to IDENTITY.
-This change help us in creating the table.
+This change helped us in creating the table.
 See in `oltp.sql`
-- Under the folder sample data, we excecuted the codes given and save it with the file name `sample_data.sql`.
+- Under the folder sample data, we excecuted the codes given and saved it with the file name `sample_data.sql`.
 We used the data and filled the tables.
 - For the OLAP database, we used the previous database from LAB 1 work.
 - We ran the `elt.sql` and the results were successful.
 - Using the queries given `analytical_queries`, we got the results of the monthly sales trend and top selling products.